integr8ly/integreatly-operator/docs/Testing_Alerts.md

 It should take < 3 minutes for the alert to appear.
 The alert that will be firing is called **TestFireCriticalAlert**

-Deleting the alert will stop the alert from firing.
+Deleting the secret will stop the alert from firing.
 It will take a few minutes for the alert to resolve itself.
 ```shell
 oc delete secret cj3cssrec -n local-rhoam-observability